A simple tax tip for investments

 As you may know, current transfers of assets such as shares, property and cash investments (whether income producing or not) between spouses or civil partners are outside the scope of tax and are treated as a ‘nil gain/nil loss’ transfer.

 If you were to hold these assets in your own name as a higher rate or additional rate tax payer, you would be subject to tax at the higher/additional rates on this income and this tax will need to be declared through the usual self assessment tax return system.

 If the income is rental income, the amount of tax that will be payable as a higher rate or additional rate tax payer will be 100% or 150% higher than if you were a basic rate tax payer.

 Therefore, if your spouse is a basic rate tax payer or, even better, has no sources of income themselves, transferring the assets to their name will allow the household to receive this income at a much lower rate of tax or potentially even tax-free.
-Therefore, in the worst cases this simple tax planning tip could save you over £3,700 in tax each and every single year.

 Unfortunately, this tax planning idea is only particularly simple to those of you who are married or in a civil partnership.

 If you are unmarried but living with a long-term partner, or simply wish to pass assets on to another family member or friend, similar planning can be undertaken, although there may be other tax consequences.

 Please contact a member of our team if you would like advice on your particular circumstances.